Digital Turbine (NASDAQ:APPS) Updates Q1 2023 Earnings Guidance

 Digital Turbine (NASDAQ:APPS – Get Rating) issued an update on its first quarter 2023 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $0.34-$0.35 for the period, compared to the consensus earnings per share estimate of $0.44.
+The company provided EPS guidance of $0.34-$0.35 for the period, compared to the consensus EPS estimate of $0.44.
 The company issued revenue guidance of $183.00 million-$187.00 million, compared to the consensus revenue estimate of $357.05 million.

-Digital Turbine also updated its FY 2022 guidance to $1.66-$1.68 EPS.
+Several research analysts have commented on APPS shares.
+StockNews.com initiated coverage on shares of Digital Turbine in a research report on Thursday, March 31st.
+They issued a sell rating for the company.
+Macquarie decreased their price objective on Digital Turbine from $70.00 to $40.00 and set an outperform rating for the company in a report on Wednesday, June 1st.
+Oppenheimer cut their target price on Digital Turbine from $117.00 to $40.00 and set an outperform rating on the stock in a research note on Wednesday, June 1st.
+Finally, Craig Hallum decreased their price target on Digital Turbine from $105.00 to $85.00 in a research note on Wednesday, June 1st.
+One research analyst has rated the stock with a sell rating and four have issued a buy rating to the stock.
+According to MarketBeat.com, the stock has an average rating of Buy and an average target price of $79.40.

 Digital Turbine Company Profile (Get Rating)